dongtingli-hit/123/index.md

 ### Biography
 **Dongting Li received the M.Eng. degree of Control Engineering from Harbin Institute of Technology (Shenzhen) in Jan.
 2021.
 From Mar.
-2021, he started pursuing his Ph.D. degree in Control Science and Engineering, Harbin Institute of Technology, working in the [spacecraft control research group](http://homepage.hit.edu.cn/maguangfu).
-His current research interests include *multi-agent game theory and control*, *model predictive control*, *learning-based control* and *their applications in aerospace engineering*.**
+2021, he started pursuing his Ph.D. degree in Control Science and Engineering, Harbin Institute of Technology, working in the [spacecraft control research group](http://homepage.hit.edu.cn/maguangfu).**

+Dongting Li's current research interests include *multi-agent game theory and control*, *model predictive control*, *learning-based control* and *their applications in aerospace engineering*.
+---

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for